 Most burglaries tend to be opportunistic rather than planned.
-So if your home does not look secure or seems unlived in it could be at risk.
+So if your home does not look secure or seems unoccupied, it could be at risk.

 Lock up

 Leaving doors, windows, or garages unlocked or open, even for a few minutes, can be very appealing to a thief as it presents an easy opportunity to steal your belongings.
-Make sure all entrances are properly locked including doors, windows and gates.
-Some insurance policies have clauses that mean there needs to be evidence of a forced entry in order to be able to claim.
-So for example, if you left your door unlocked and a thief walked in you may not be covered.
+Make sure all entrances are properly locked, including doors, windows, and gates.
+Some insurance policies have clauses that mean there needs to be evidence of a forced entry to be able to claim.
+So, for example, if you left your door unlocked and a thief walked in, you may not be covered.

 Lighting

-Thieves don't like to be in the spotlight so fitting outdoor lights that operate on a sensor switch (to save electricity) which activates when movement is detected is a good way to deter them.
+Thieves don't like to be in the spotlight, so fitting outdoor lights that operate on a sensor switch (to save electricity), which activate when movement is detected, is a good way to deter them.
 Using timer switches on lights in your house can also be a good deterrent for an opportunist thief, especially if you are away for a few days or want to make your house look occupied on dark evenings before you get home from work.

 Mark and register your belongings